By using our site without disabling cookies, you consent to our use of them.

 The Hahns now have 10% of Santa Lucia Highlands under plant

 Meet the Hahn Family

 Philip Hahn, Chairman

 The son of Nicky and Gaby Hahn, Philip grew up on the family’s SLH vineyard estate where he pruned vines, harvested grapes and helped in the winery.
 He pursued a degree in international politics at the Georgetown School of Foreign Service and then embarked on an eight-year career on Wall Street.
-He returned to Hahn Family Wines in 2007 to take the helm as Chairman of Hahn Family Wines.
+He returned to the winery in 2007 to take the helm as chairman of Hahn Family Wines.

 Nicolaus “Nicky” Hahn, Founder

 Nicky Hahn’s commitment to the Monterey region began in the late 1970s.
 With a background in international business and a deep passion for wine, Nicky committed himself to making the Santa Lucia Highlands a beacon of world-class winemaking.
 He and his wife Gaby purchased what is now Hahn’s Smith & Hook Vineyards and produced their first vintage in 1980.
 In 1988, Nicky embarked on the multi-year process of submitting the Santa Lucia Highlands for AVA status — hard work that paid off in 1991.
 Nicky retired from day-to-day operations in 2007 and passed away in March of 2018.